royiro10/ubuntu-1604-docker-setup/readme.md

 ## Usage

-1. clone this repo
+1. clone this repo : `git clone https://github.com/royiro10/ubuntu-1604-docker-setup.git`
-2. run start.bat script.
+2. run start.bat script. `start.bat`
 3. thats it. :sunglasses:

 now you should have a folder inside this repo called "shared".